 Why is your protocol significant?
 OR What key questions can this method help answer?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Francesca Gilli: this protocol describes the entire procedure, from CSF and blood collection to the final calculations correcting CSF protein levels, for the quantitative measurement of intrathecal protein synthesis in mouse models of neurological disorders.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera